Shubhuhtc/DemoRepo/README.md

 This project contains a barebones example webapp that uses Maven to package a web app.

-This project is laid out like this:
+This project is laid out like this test:

 - `hello-world-maven/`
   - **`pom.xml`** is a Maven [POM file](https://maven.apache.org/pom.html) that defines the project.